vectordotdev/vector/website/docs/setup/guides/advanced-configs.md

 If you have a large chain of components it's a good idea to break them out into individual files, each with its own unit tests.

-TODO: What does this look like?
-Config example in `./config/examples`?

-### Recycled Pipelines

-TODO: When compose or pipelines allows config reuse.

-Sometimes we might need to build a chain of transforms for a specific purpose that might appear multiple times in a topology.

-\[docs.transforms.swimlanes]: /docs/reference/transforms/swimlanes/

 [docs.guides.unit-testing]: /docs/setup/guides/unit-testing/